• Follow Us on Social Media

 Deposition

-The testimony of a witness under oath outside of court and reduced to writing.
-It also is used to question the opposing party.
+Testifying under oath outside of court.
+This is often used to question the other party.

 Discovery